QUICK TRAIL FACTS

 - Pets: yes

 Directions: From 202 in Buxton, turn onto Route 117.
 Soon after turning, you’ll come across an old entrance to the park (it’s been around a long time), but you are not allowed to park alongside the street here.
-Continue up the 117 a little bit farther, and turn into Simpson Road.
-On your right will be a large parking lot.
+Continue up the 117 another ~0.35 miles, and turn right onto Simpson Road.
+In 0.3 miles, a large parking lot will be on your right.

 The town does not maintain the property well .During the summer it becomes a haven for under aged drinking making it unsuitable for young children.
 The best time to visit is spring or fall.
 Indian Cellar does not appear to have the same problems and is well maintained.